Vaibhāṣika: Treatises

-The most mature and refined form of Vaibhāṣika philosophy can be seen in the work of master Saṃghabhadra (ca fifth century CE), "undoubtedly one of the most brilliant Abhidharma masters in India".
+The most mature and refined form of Vaibhāṣika philosophy can be seen in the work of master Saṃghabhadra (c.
+5thcentury), "undoubtedly one of the most brilliant Abhidharma masters in India".
 His two main works, the *Nyāyānusāra (Shun zhengli lun 順正理論) and the *Abhidharmasamayapradīpikā (Apidamo xian zong lun 阿毘達磨顯宗論), are very important sources for late Vaibhāṣika thought.
 His work was referenced and cited by various important figures, such as Xuanzang and Sthiramati.

 Dharmas

 Dharmas and their characteristics

 All Buddhist schools of Abhidharma divided up the world into "dharmas" (phenomena, factors, or "psycho-physical events"), which are the fundamental building blocks of all phenomenal experience.
-Unlike the sutras, the Abhidharma analyzes experience into these momentary psycho-physical processes.
+Unlike the sūtras, the Abhidharma analyses experience into these momentary psycho-physical processes.
 Dharmas refers to the discrete and impermanent instances of consciousness along with their intentional objects that rapidly arise and pass away in sequential streams.
 They are analogous to atoms, but are psycho-physical.
 Hence, according to Noa Ronkin, "all experiential events are understood as arising from the interaction of dharmas."